DoganCK/em/_posts/2020-8-02-linear-regression.md

 $$Squred Error := (y-\hat{y})^2$$

 ## Sum of Squared Error (SSE)
-Now we can sum all the squared errors without worrying about errors cancelling each other out.
+Now we can sum all the squared errors without worrying about errors canceling each other out.

 $\newcommand\SSE{\mathit{SSE}}$